ShivamRawat0l/StremioP2P/README.md

 # Stremio-P2P
 ![](https://img.shields.io/badge/Status-Under%20Dev-informational.svg) ![](https://img.shields.io/badge/Type-Addon-%238B36DA.svg) ![](https://img.shields.io/badge/Build-Available-green.svg)  ![](https://img.shields.io/badge/Platform-linux%20%7C%20windwos%20%7C%20osx-inactive.svg)
 Stremio-P2P is a addon for the stremio platform.
 It is used to share videos directly without uploading to server and other person can view the video in the stremio.

 > Stremio-Addon for hosting and watching P2P videos
 > P2PClient: for hosting a video .
 > P2PAddon : for stremio to see the hosted videos .

-DEMO
+# DEMO
+You can see the demo in www.youtube.com/
 # Installation 🤖

 ## - P2PClient

-[P2PClient](http://www.github.com/) is a software which is used to host the video file online.
+[P2PClient](https://github.com/ShivamRawat0l/StremioP2P/releases/tag/1.0.0) is a software which is used to host the video file online.

 > After hosting the video to host another please close the client and then restart it

 ### -- Installation :

- - Download the software corresponding to your operating system from here .
+ - [Download](https://github.com/ShivamRawat0l/StremioP2P/releases/tag/1.0.0) the software corresponding to your operating system from here .
  - Select the file and host.
  - The video should be online.
  ### -- Errors :